andrewmilligan/slant/slant/portfolio/projects/seattle_stage.markdown

-Seattle Stage was a project envisioned by the [Frozen Sea Theatre Collective][1], a group of theatre artists striving to create a place for new works and female driven work in the Seattle Area.
+Seattle Stage was a project envisioned by the [Frozen Sea Theatre Collective][1], a group of theatre artists striving to create a place for new works and female-driven work in the Seattle Area.
 Their mission is "to break the ice to the frozen sea in all of us through meaningful and powerful theatre", and they seek to achieve this both by writing and producing challenging and empowering shows, and by connecting and engaging the Seattle